PessimistGod/Weather-App-HealthFlex/README.md

 **Chart.js**: Chart.js is utilized for creating interactive and customizable weather forecast charts, enhancing the visualization of weather data.

 ## Issues and Troubleshooting:
-**Common Issue: Server Busy**
+`User must click on search icon or location icon in order to fetch` **Common Issue: Server Busy**

 Users may encounter the following error when fetching weather data from the API: